 Packaging Design and Modeling on April 11-13, 2007 in Tempe, AZ, USA

 ESD/Latchup Design and Technology

-Semitracks and Test and Measurement World bring you yet another opportunity to learn from the experts - an intensive two-day course on ESD and Latchup Design and Technology.
+Semitracks and Test and Measurement World bring you yet another opportunity to learn from the experts - an intensive 2-day course on ESD and Latchup Design and Technology.
 Dr. Steven Voldman will cover the design, layout, and technology elements required to minimize the effects of electrostatic discharge and CMOS latchup with today's advanced semiconductor devices.
 Dr. Voldman will address a variety of technologies including CMOS, BiCMOS and compound semiconductors.
 The course will be held at the Embassy Suites in Tempe, Arizona from Wednesday, January 18 through Thursday January 19.
 The course will run from 8 AM to 5 PM with an hour lunch break each day.
-As a special incentive, attendees can purchase copies of Dr. Voldman’s books, ESD: Physics and Devices, and ESD: Devices and Circuits, at a special discounted rate.
-To register for this event, click here.
+As a special incentive, attendees can purchase copies of Dr. Voldman's books, ESD: Physics and Devices, and ESD: Devices and Circuits, at a special discounted rate.

 ESD/Latchup Design and Technology on April 12-13, 2007 in Tempe, AZ, USA